mhbsiam/decontx-python/WORKFLOW.md

                                         raw counts in .X, labels in .obs
 ```

 You must cluster on normalized data.
 DecontX needs raw counts.
 So normalization must not overwrite `.X` before DecontX runs.
-Use one of the two methods below.
+Use the method below.

-## Option 1: cluster on a copy
+## Cluster on a copy

 `adata.X` always stays as raw counts.
 You do not need to restore anything.
 You cannot get the order wrong.